YatinGupta777/Registration-with-captcha-check/README.md

 # Registration with captcha check

-Hi, I have named the app "reg" which handles the process.
+I have named the app "reg" which handles the process.

 I have considered two models in models.py :
 1. One for user which store user's name,email and password.